How do I book?

 What is included in the boat rate?

 Most things you need, but we do charge extra for bedding hire and fuel (diesel).
-See our and
+See our rates and included equipment.

 Why is there a charge for diesel?